University Catalog 2026-2027

 Talley Student Union

 Talley Student Union is the hub of student life on campus and is the place to study, shop, dine and engage with your peers.
-Talley Student Union is anchored with food venues, Wolfpack Outfitters, the Woodward Student Involvement Center and Stewart Theatre.
+Talley Student Union offers a variety of resources, including food venues, Wolfpack Outfitters, the Woodward Student Involvement Center and Stewart Theatre.
 If students are looking to connect with the arts, enhance their leadership skills or connect with peers, Talley Student Union is the place to start.
-Students can even be part of the amazing student employment team that operates the facility.
+Students can even join the student employment team that operates the facility.

 Program offices and service areas that can be found in the Talley Student Union include: